rescript-association/genType/README.md

 `genFlow` is a tool to automatically generate type-safe bindings between [Reason](https://reasonml.github.io/) and [Flow](https://flow.org/en/).
 It also generates typed wrappers for [ReasonReact](https://reasonml.github.io/reason-react/) components.

+###Work in progress, only for early adopters.
+It is possible that the workflow will change in future.
+###

 Type-safe wrappers for using ReasonReact components from javascript are generated when the annotation `[@genFLow] let make ...` is added to the component definition.

 [Here is a video illustrating the conversion of a ReasonReact component.](https://youtu.be/k9QYjq0c8rA)